Wondering how to say thank you in French? You're on the right track because in a polite society like France, a simple merci goes a long way.

 Which way of saying thanks in French is your favorite?
 Share it with everyone in the comments section!

 For more, you can also read these articles:

 You can also check out French Phrasebook by Talk in French.
-It’s got all the phrases you need to travel confidently in France.
-Plus, it has a menu guide and a section on French cultural differences, too!
+It has all the phrases you need to travel confidently in France.
+Plus, a menu guide and a section on French cultural differences, too!